Elpidoforos/RPiCanBusFuzzer/README.md

 # RPiCanBus
-This repository will keep the scripts which are developed for the purspose of the Elpidoforos Arapantonis MSc thesis in Information Security programe in Luleå University of Technology.
-The developement board which the thesis is based on a RarpberryPi with a PICAN2 module.
+This repository will keep the scripts which are developed for the purspose of the a MSc thesis in Information Security programe in Luleå University of Technology.
+The developement board is a RarpberryPi with a PICAN2 module.

 In CanBusFuzzer.py the arguments which can be used are:
         -i   : Can intereface